bkager/Tiny-node-cookbook/README.md

 ## Node Basics: A Minimal Introduction to Some Important Bits

 * What's in this section
+* The Node environment vs. the browser environment
 * Node on the command line: Basics

 #### The Node shell